 Supply Chain Logistics

-Mismanagement of warehouse resources (space, people, inventory) can create problems which, for the customer utilizing that warehouse, can add up quickly.
+Mismanagement of warehouse resources (space, people, inventory) can create problems that, for the customer utilizing that warehouse, can add up quickly.

 Importance of a Warehouse Management System

-As the demand for increased efficiency on warehouses grows, so does the need for better systems and processes.
+As the demand for increased efficiency in warehouses grows, so does the need for better systems and processes.

 A warehouse management system (WMS) does more than simply track inventory.
 When properly implemented, a WMS can allow warehouse managers to: